 We aim to commence a second human ApoGraft trial in the United States for patients with hematological malignancies in an allogeneic HSCT by the end of 2019.
-To this end, we are collaborating with Washington University for the initiation of this trial.
+To this end, we plan to enter into a collaboration agreement with a leading academic institution to initiate the trial and are currently in advanced discussions with a leading academic institution.
 There can be no assurance that we will enter into any agreement with such institution.
 Previously, in May 2017, we announced that the FDA provided us with pre-Investigational New Drug (IND) meeting minutes supporting an IND submission for ApoGraft.